kogakure/website-hugo-stefanimhoff.de/app/content/articles/2016/speed-up-videos.md

 ---
+title: How to speed up videos
+slug: speed-up-videos
 author: Stefan Imhoff
-categories:
-- recommendation
-- software
 date: 2016-09-03T14:15:19+02:00
 description: "Watching HTML5 video with increased speed is possible.
 Fortunately there is an extension for that.
 And speeding up reading is also possible."
-draft: false
 language: en
-show_related: false
-slug: speed-up-videos
-tags:
-- video
+categories:
-- speed
+- recommendation
-- text
+- software
-title: How to speed up videos
 ---

 Some weeks ago I was browsing my YouTube **Watch Later** lists and thinking: *There is so much good quality video, I wish I could watch it faster to see more of it*.
 All these screencasts, comedy, TechTalks, conference presentations … so I googled just for fun.